Article

 Screenshots and Images

-If your article uses images, upload them to a public location and place the URL in your article for the editors to review.
-Use JPG, PNG, or GIF.
-For security, your images will not be visible in the Markdown preview.
-Our editors will move images to our secure server before publishing your article.
+If your article uses images, upload them to a public location and add the direct URL to your article.
+Strictly use JPG, PNG, or GIF file formats.
+When used correctly, your images should be visible in the submission preview wizard.

 Example Network Addresses